codefresh-sandbox/codefresh-onprem-helm/codefresh/README.md

       ca.pem: <base64 encoded sting>
 ```

-*  Add `.Values.global.volumes` and `.Values.global.container.volumeMounts` to mount the secret into all the services.
+*  Add `.Values.global.volumes` and `.Values.global.volumeMounts` to mount the secret into all the services.
 ```yaml
 global:
   volumes: